VT-Evia/content-discipline/stage3/activity.md

 ## Creating a Structured Website

-Following the **Creating a Content Model** assignment from [Stage 2](../stage2/contentstrategyactivities.md), students can create an HTML-based project to be managed in a GitHub repository and hosted as a website on GitHub Pages.
+Following the **Creating a Content Model** activity from [Stage 2](../stage2/contentstrategyactivities.md), students can create an HTML-based project to be managed in a GitHub repository and hosted as a website on GitHub Pages.
+The goal of this activity is not to create the kinds of reusable topics (content chunks) required in structured authoring workflows but rather to gain familiarity with applying a content model to content creation, using a code editor, and assembling a website.

-A consistent format for every entry/page in this website assignment is key to maintaining the content model.
+A consistent format for every entry/page in this website activity is key to maintaining the content model.
 This is not an assignment for individual formatting across pages or entries.
+For topics, students can continue with the project that they started in Stage 2 (using this activity as an opportunity to create content in accordance with their content model), or they can select a topic that interests them.
 We have used topics ranging from the top 10 songs on the hit parade, to a collection of favorite books or movies, to a catalog of the courses a student is taking in a given term.

 Audience considerations will drive the content, so it is important to specify who the intended reader of the website deliverable is.
-We frequently ask students to build the website for family members and friends back home.
+If students are building on the activities that they completed in Stage 2 when developing a content strategy plan, their audience should already be well defined.
+If students are selecting topics of interest to them, they might build their website for family members and friends.

-The project includes the following:
+The project includes three main tasks: planning the content model, creating content, and assembling the website.

-### Planning the content model
+### Planning the Content Model

 Each page on the planned website must follow the same structure and contain one topic.
 For example, a website with the top 10 songs of the summer might be based on a content model like the following: